-Extended in the way that my idea of family includes also cousins, aunts and uncles.
-And most important in the way that where some of us may be unable to participate in somebody’s birthday party or even a wedding, Christmas is something that nobody wants to, or is allowed to miss.
+Our ‘family’ also includes cousins, aunts and uncles, which just magnifies the importance of this season.
+Especially because while some of us may be unable to participate in somebody’s birthday party or even a wedding, Christmas is something that nobody wants to, or is allowed to miss.
 No matter where our significant others may be spending their Christmas, we will be with our family.

-We always spend Christmas together with our cousin, and as I live abroad this is sometimes the only time of year that I get to see him.
+We always spend Christmas together with our cousin, and as I live abroad Christmas is sometimes the only time of the year when I get to see him.
 Christmas is not a religious celebration for us at all, it’s purely about family getting together to enjoy good food and simply spend time together.

 Our Christmas morning starts with breakfast.
 But it’s a special breakfast because it’s this sort of rice porridge that we only eat on Christmas morning.
 It is delllicious and there is always an almond hidden in the porridge.
 And whoever finds that almond can make a wish for the coming year.
 I think in my entire 30 years’ worth of Christmases I’ve found the almond once…

 At 12 in the afternoon we gather around the TV (or to the city center, but since it’s so cold and crowded out there we prefer the TV option) to watch the city officials declaring the Christmas Peace.
 A tradition that goes back all the way to the Middle Ages.
-After that we often get dressed and make a round in cemeteries lighting candles on the graves of our passed loved ones.
+After that we make a trip to the cemetery lighting candles on the graves of our passed loved ones.

 - A whole pork coated with mustard

-- Different kinds of fish; cured and baked salmon, and different kinds of herring
+- Different kinds of fish; cured and fried salmon, and different kinds of herring

 - Turkey (because I never liked pork but goodness that turkey is delicious!)